GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.
+> ### Don't blame me for the fact that competent programming will be too difficult for "the average programmer" — you must not fall into the trap of rejecting a surgical technique because it is beyond the capabilities of the barber in his shop around the corner.
 >
-> ~ *Kent Beck*
+> ~ *Edsger W. Dijkstra*

 ---
 ## 🏎 Quick Facts